 Raphael’s name means Divine Healer or God heals.
 His name refers not only to the healing of the body but also the healing of the soul.
 Indeed, Raphael helps us to get in deep contact with our soul, which secretly knows what is best for us to restore our health and regeneration.
 So Archangel Raphael represents the aspect of God that helps the human being maintain emotional balance and bodily health.

 What did Raphael say to Tobias?

-Archangel Raphael is the patron saint of doctors, nurses, and also travelers.
-He especially helps those travelers who make pilgrimages to holy places to obtain healing or comfort of body and soul.
-Raphael has great compassion for all beings and also for animals, but especially for people suffering from some physical, mental, emotional, or spiritual disorder.
+Archangel Raphael is the patron saint of doctors, nurses, and travelers.
+He especially helps those travelers who make the pilgrimage to holy places to obtain healing or comfort of body and soul.
+Raphael has great compassion for all beings and animals, but especially for people suffering from physical, mental, emotional, or spiritual disorders.

 In the accounts in the book of Tobit summary, Raphael told Tobias to pray in his room and to fast.
 Through the intercession of the Holy Archangel Raphael, in the guise of one Azariah, old Raguel sees his married daughter, Sarah gains a faithful husband, Tobias takes for himself a God-fearing woman, and Tobit regains his sight.

 When old Tobit wanted to repay Azariah for his trouble, he showed his steadfast faith, saying: I am Raphael, one of the seven Holy Angels, who lifts the prayers of the saints and exalts them before the glory of the Holy One.
 Fear not.
 Also, the peace you shall have!
 Bless God forever!
 For I am not come by my own will, but by the will of our God, therefore bless him also forever.